GLOBAL MARKETS-World stocks jump as Bank of Japan rate goes sub-zero

 Global equities surged, the yen tumbled and sovereign debt rallied after the BOJ said it would charge 0.1 percent for excess reserves and may cut rates further if necessary, an aggressive policy pioneered by the European Central Bank.

-The yield on benchmark 10-year Japanese government bonds plunged to a record low of 0.09 percent, and the yen fell 1.87 percent to 121.03, on track for its biggest daily decline against the U.S. dollar in over a year.
+The yield on benchmark 10-year Japanese government bonds plunged to a record low of 0.09 percent, and the yen fell 2.32 percent to 121.57, on track for its biggest daily fall against the dollar in over a year.

-U.S. gross domestic product rose at an annualized 0.7 percent, below an expected 0.8 percent gain, as a strong dollar and tepid global demand hurt exports.
+U.S. GDP rose at an annualized 0.7 percent in the fourth quarter, below an expected 0.8 percent gain, as a strong dollar and tepid global demand hurt exports.

-The pan-European FTSEurofirst 300 index closed 2.27 percent higher at 1,348.08.
-For the month, the index fell 6.2 percent, its worst January since 2008, but better than a 12 percent decline at mid-month due to China growth worries.

 Euro zone bond yields tumbled, with German yields set for their biggest monthly fall in two years following the BOJ's surprise move.
 U.S. Treasury yields fell to four-month lows.

-The euro fell to a session low against the dollar after the U.S. GDP report, dropping 0.91 percent to $1.0837.
+The euro fell to a session low against the dollar after the GDP report, dropping 1.16 percent to $1.0810.

-Oil hit $35 a barrel, marking a gain of about 25 percent from 12-year lows seen earlier in January, on prospects that a deal between major exporters to cut production could help reduce one of the worst oil gluts in history.
+Oil rose to $35 a barrel, a gain of about 25 percent from the 12-year lows seen earlier in January, on prospects that a deal between major exporters to cut production could help reduce one of the worst oil gluts in history.

 * Some diplomats see plan as way for China to push influence (Adds comments from White House adviser, Australia trade minister, details on North Korean delegation)